danomatika/ofxMidi/README.md

 _Note: These instructions are for manually creating a new project.
 You do not need to follow these steps if you use the ProjecGenerator app._

-To develop your own project based on ofxMidi, simply copy the example project and rename it.
+To develop your own project based on ofxMidi, simply copy an example project and rename it.
 You probably want to put it in your apps folder, for example, after copying:

-    openFrameworks/addons/ofxPd/exampleInput/ => openFrameworks/apps/myApps/exampleInput/
+    openFrameworks/addons/ofxPd/midiExampleInput/ => openFrameworks/apps/myApps/midiExampleInput/

 It must be 3 levels down in the openframeworks folder structure.